ckunte/m-one/inc/cosfunc.typ

 = Cosine interaction

-While reviewing the changes introduced in the new ISO 19902:2020 standard, this one jumped at me:
+While reviewing the changes introduced in the new ISO 19902:2020 standard@iso19902_2020, this one jumped at me:

 #quote()[
   tubular member strength formulae for combined axial and bending loading now of cosine interaction form instead of previously adopted linear interaction;